The History of Pawn: How and When Did It Start?

+There are many stories associated with the history of pawn and the meaning of the symbol.
 In medieval Europe, prominent families such as the Lombard’s of England and the Medici’s of Italy became money-lending families.
+The medieval Lombard merchants used the three golden spheres as a symbol.
+They are said to have hung the spheres in front of their houses.
+The golden spheres are thought to have represented byzants, which were gold coins at the time.
+In London, England, a pawn shop was called a Lombard, and banks were called The House of Lombard.
 By this time, kings and queens used the practice to raise money.
 England’s King Edward III famously pawned his jewels to the Lombard’s in 1388 to finance the war against France.
 Queen Isabella of Spain pawned her jewelry to fund Christopher Columbus’ expeditions to the New World.